jorroll/reactive-forms-2-proposal/README.md

 Some things to note in this example:

-1. The API allows users to associate a call to `markPending()` with a pecific key (in this case "userService").
+1. The API allows users to associate a call to `markPending()` with a specific key (in this case "userService").
 This way, calling `markPending(false)` elsewhere (e.g. a different service validation call) will not prematurely mark _this_ service call as no-longer-pending.
-The AbstractControl is pending so long as any `key` is pending.
+The AbstractControl is pending so long as any `key` is true.
 2. Internally, errors are stored associated with a source.
 In this case, the source is `'MyUserService'`.
 If this service adds an error, but another service later says there are no errors, that service will not accidently overwrite this service's error.
    1. Importantly, the `errorsChanges` observable combines all errors into one object.
 3. The API could allow for arbitrary `addError()`/`removeError()` methods on AbstractControl, but I decided not to add those methods because you would need to understand the `StateChange` api to use those methods confidently.
 Users who understand the stateChange api can simply call `control.source.next()` to add/remove an error.